 It is the campers’ responsibility to keep their sites clean, tidy and orderly.
 Campers are also responsible for campground property that they might break or damage beyond normal wear.

 In case of an emergency, the management reserves the right to close any part, or all, of the campground.
 As soon as the emergency is remedied, it will be reopened.
-Pleasant Acres Farm Campground is not responsible for fire, theft or damage to the camping equipment, cars or other personal property.
+Pleasant Acres Farm RV Resort is not responsible for fire, theft or damage to the camping equipment, cars or other personal property.
 The management reserves the right to go on any site for the preservation or repair of utility or natural resource and to remove any camping equipment, etc. for that purpose; replacing the same as nearly as possible to its prior location, and to temporarily disconnect any utilities to perform this duty.
 The management reserves the right to remove any tree or other object from the campsite for safety, health or beautification reasons.

 By State Law, the management has the right to evict any person who may become violent, intoxicated or who may be endangering the life, health or property of other people on the campground.
 If a person is evicted, his site and membership are automatically cancelled without refund.